|

 Peru

-For those of you looking for a luxurious way to follow a less trodden Inca trail, this trip is for you.
-By day we ride through the Cordillera Vilcabamba, a spectacular mountain range in the heartland of the Andes that cradles the legendary Machu Picchu.
-By night we stay in boutique luxury lodges, each a day’s ride apart.
+For those of you looking for a more luxurious way to follow the Inca's trail, this is the trip for you!
+By day we ride through the majestic Cordillera Vilcabamba, a spectacular mountain range in the heartland of the Andes that cradles the legendary site of Machu Picchu.
+By night we stay very comfortably in beautiful boutique luxury lodges, each positioned a day’s ride apart.

-Rediscover an old Inca route.
-This is a trip on first-rated steeds, cantering through undulating open vistas, climbing rugged high mountain trails and meandering beside raging rivers.
-We have created this adventure in which you will be able to experience Peru at its best and like never before: horseback riding from lodge to lodge, enjoying the comfort and service of top quality mountain lodges located in pristine areas and finally reaching Machu Picchu - the crown jewels - as a final destination.
+Rediscover an historic old Inca route on high quality trekking horses, cantering through undulating open vistas, climbing rugged and steep mountain trails and meandering beside raging rivers.
+This adventure allows you to experience the country of Peru at its finest and in comforts like never before, enjoying the service and accommodation of the region's top quality mountain lodges located in remote and pristine areas before finally reaching Machu Picchu - the crown jewel - as a final destination.

-In this journey you will ride from 3,900 m to 2,100 m, traversing across magnificent mountain passes, enjoying enormous and mystical snow-capped peaks like the Salkantay, seeing nature in its purest form and exploring several different eco-systems from start to end.
-Moreover the chances for ethnic and cultural exchange are ever-present, with local natives who will still remain closely attached to their heritage and are very willing to share it with open minds.
+In this journey you will ride from 3,900m to 2,100m, traversing magnificent mountain passes, being inspired by enormous and mystical snow-capped peaks like the Salkantay, seeing nature in its purest and exploring several different eco-systems from start to end.
+Moreover the chances for ethnic and cultural exchange are ever-present, with local natives along the way who will still remain closely attached to their heritage and are very willing to share it with your open minds.

-The finest Quarter horses from top farms in Uruguay are the foundation stock for the herd.
-The breeding program has introduced Arabian bloodlines that bring passion and loyalty to the steeds, and the training programs have refined the horses to produce unparalleled riding partners, specially suited to the high mountain terrain.
+The finest imported Quarter horses from top farms in Uruguay are the foundation stock for the herd we select our trekking mounts from.
+The breeding program has introduced Arabian bloodlines that bring passion and loyalty to the steeds, and the training programs have refined the horses to produce unparalleled riding partners, specially suited to the high mountain terrain of the Andes.

-Those in search of a true once-in-a-lifetime experience can chose to make their pilgrimage to Machu Picchu in comfort with sure-footed horses as confident companions.
+Those in search of a true once-in-a-lifetime experience can chose to ride with us to make their pilgrimage to Machu Picchu in style, comfort and sure-footed horses as confident companions.

 |